-The David Suzuki Fellowship program will empower emerging scholars to tackle complex environmental problems.
-It will reduce financial barriers, provide mentorship and foster leadership and creativity so fellows can conduct research and engage and inform the public and policy-makers.
+The David Suzuki Fellowship program empowers emerging scholars to tackle complex environmental problems.
+It reduces financial barriers, provides mentorship and fosters leadership and creativity so fellows can conduct research and engage and inform the public and policy-makers.

-A total of three fellowships are available, one in Montreal, one in Toronto and one in Vancouver.
-Each will be for one year (with the potential for renewal) and will consist of:
+Three fellowships are available.
+Each will be for one year and will consist of:

 - A $50,000 stipend, plus up to $5,000 for travel and other professional expenses

-- Mentorship from David Suzuki and David Suzuki Foundation senior staff
+- Mentorship from David Suzuki Foundation senior staff

-- Access to office space at the Foundation offices
+- Access to office space at any Foundation office

-- Toronto - Indigenous knowledge and climate change: The Toronto-based fellow will join the Foundation’s Ontario and Northern Canada team and work to integrate traditional Indigenous knowledge into climate change solutions.
+- Indigenous Knowledge and Climate Change: The fellow will work to integrate traditional Indigenous knowledge into climate change solutions.
 Candidates from all disciplines are encouraged to apply.
-You must be an Indigenous person (First Nation, Inuit or Métis) to be eligible.
+You must be an Indigenous person (First Nation, Inuit or Métis) with a bachelor’s degree to be eligible.

 - Climate Change Adaptation and Cities: The fellow will research climate change adaptation and the development of sustainable cities.
 Focus areas may include natural infrastructure, innovative sustainable technologies (such as phytotechnologies) and/or public policy.
 Candidates from all disciplines are eligible to apply.
 You must be bilingual (French and English) and have a PhD to be eligible.